Necessity is the mother of invention.

 “Buying, finance, operations, marketing – you name it, I did it.”
 She laughs.

-After the company was bought out in a merger and once her husband retired, the Dilgers moved at last to Taos, where Susan intended to pursue her love of jewelry-making, a craft she’d picked up a few years prior.
+After the company was bought out in a merger and once her husband retired, the Dilgers moved at last to Taos, where Susan invested some money with the likes of this Bitcoin Up App or similar investment platforms to give her and her husband extra income when needed.
+She then intended to pursue her love of jewelry-making, a craft she’d picked up a few years prior.

 But friendships she soon forged with local artists Dan Enger and Chipper Thompson, gave her the idea to promote their work through an online store.
-With Enger and Thompson on board, as well as Amy Córdova, she began putting together high-quality T-shirts featuring their artwork.
+Even if your products don’t appear ideal for online sales, an ecommerce presence will help buyers discover your business.
+By having your items listed online in an ecommerce system (learn more at https://fastspring.com/solutions/selling-software-online/), you improve your chances of appearing in search engine results pages.
+With Enger and Thompson on board, as well as Amy Córdova, Susan began putting together high-quality T-shirts featuring their artwork.

 “My philosophy was why have a boring T-shirt?” she says.
 “Why not make it cool and hip like Taos?”